WHH-JULIET/EPOCH4.0-CProject/CONTRIBUTING.md

 ---

-## 👀 Code Review
+## Code Review

 A project maintainer will:

 - Review your code
 - Suggest improvements (normal!)
-- Approve and merge your PR 🎉
+- Approve and merge your PR.

-Don’t worry if you're asked to make changes — it's part of the process.
+Don’t worry if you're asked to make changes, it's part of the process.

 ---